wpilibsuite/frc-docs/source/docs/software/wpilib-overview/using-test-mode.rst

 for testing.
 The LiveWindow updating is built into the IterativeRobot template so there is very little that is necessary to do in the program to get LiveWindow updates.

-Note: this works even if you are using the IterativeRobot template and not doing Command-based programming.
+.. note:: This works even if you are using the IterativeRobot template and not doing Command-based programming.

 In this example the sensors are registered with the LiveWindow and during the testPeriodic method, simply update